yakiimoninja/baiken/README.md

 Example: `b.a leo` or `b.moves leo`.

 - **Command**: `b.u` or `b.update`.\
+**This command only works for owners.** \
+Meaning that you need to run your own instance of the source code to use it. \
 Downloads and updates new frame data from [**dustloop**](https://dustloop.com).

 - **Command**: `b.?` or `b.help`.\